 Police officers at all levels will gather for three days with historians, legal professionals, charity representatives, academics, senior civil servants and future leaders, to exchange views and share ideas, drawing on experiences from the UK and beyond.

 Our annual Police Conference has been influencing policing and criminal justice matters since the early 1980s.
 Every summer it brings together a cross-sector delegation to stimulate fresh thinking on pressing issues regarding the relationship between the police and society.
-The series is now in its 39th year.
+This conference is now in its 39th year.
 Our conference steering committee is chaired by Chief Constable Olivia Pinkney QPM.

 How should we respond to past harms?

 This conference addresses the following questions: